ashwin-som/ashwin-somasundaram/content/authors/admin/_index.md

 - Visitors
 ---

 Hey there!
-I'm Ashwin, a rising sophomore at UT Dallas majoring in Computer Science.
-My main interests include AI/Deep Learning and Data Science.
-I am developing skills to be able to build intelligent systems that can perform complex tasks better than humans.
-I'm also a member of the [_Computing Scholars CS^2 Program_](http://cs.utdallas.edu/computingscholars/) and the [_Collegium V Honors Program_](https://honors.utdallas.edu/cv).
+I'm Ashwin, a junior at UT Dallas majoring in Computer Science.
+My main interests lie in Machine Learning, Statistics and Data Science.
+My career goal is to advance my knowledge in software development and machine learning to build applications useful to the commnunity.
+I'm also a member of the [_Computing Scholars CS^2 Program_](https://cs.utdallas.edu/computingscholars/) and the [_Collegium V Honors Program_](https://honors.utdallas.edu/cv).

-In my free time, I enjoy [_competitive programming_](https://open.kattis.com/users/ashwin-s), learning new concepts in robotics, playing basketball, and getting involved in organizations on campus.
+In my free time, I enjoy developing software applications, playing basketball, and getting involved with organizations on campus.

 **Recent Events**:
-* (June-August, 2020) Attending an AI/Deep learning program hosted by UT Dallas.
+* (August, 2021) Started as a Research Intern at the [Cognitive Informatics and Statistics Lab](https://labs.utdallas.edu/coinslab/)
+* (June, 2021) Started serving as the Vice President of the Big Data Club at UT Dallas
-* (June, 2020) Became an Education Officer at the [_Association Of Computing Machinery_](https://www.acmutd.co)
+* (December, 2020) Co-founded the Technical Interview Prep (TIP) program at the [_Association Of Computing Machinery_](https://www.acmutd.co)